 We advise on the full range of matters for infrastructure, energy and natural resources clients, including mergers and acquisitions, all forms of financing, competition and regulatory, tax, commercial, trading, construction, operation and maintenance contracts as well as general commercial and corporate advice.

-Our practice, headed by Mark Horton, is divided into three key practice areas:
+Our practice is divided into three key practice areas:

 - Infrastructure - airports; ports; rail and road; logistics; water and waste management

 - Energy - power and renewables; oil and gas

 - Mining and Minerals - coal, metals and minerals

 For each international project we draw on long-standing relationships with leading independent law firms worldwide.
 This brings together individuals from the relevant countries to provide the optimum legal expertise for that particular transaction.
 This allows us to deliver a first class global legal service in a way that is appropriate to the relevant market.

 It is always a few moves ahead - it has the connections and knows the right parties, so it can liaise for us.
 Chambers UK, 2012View all Infrastructure, Energy and Natural Resources media comments

 Our key experience includes advising:

 United Utilities on the formation of a new joint venture with Severn Trent.